dietvin/pod5Viewer/README.md

 For clearing both file navigator and data view panel, select `Clear` in the `File` menu.
 The `Exit` option in the `File` menu closes the pod5Viewer.

-### Plotting and export
+### Viewing, plotting and export
-Current signals of either all opened reads or only the currently focused read can be plotted via the `View` menu.
+Current signals of either all opened reads or only the currently focused read can be viewed and plotted via the `View` menu.
+For viewing the measurements select an option in the `View signal...` submenu.
+This shows individual current measurements (in pA if selected) of the currently focussed reads in bins of 100 values.
+The scroll bar is used to scroll through the bins.

+Signals can be plotted via the `Plot signal...` or `Plot pA signal...` submenu.
 Depending on which option is selected, the current signal (in pA) is shown for the currently focussed read (`Focussed read...`) or all currently opened reads (`All open reads...`).
 This opens a new Window containing an interactive Plotly figure, allowing for zooming and panning.
 The figure can also be exported to a PNG file.
 When plotting multiple signals, individual signals can be hidden by clicking the read-id in the legend.

 Either all opened reads (`Export all opened reads...`) or only the currently focused one (`Export current read...`) can be exported to YAML format using the `Export` submenu in the `File` menu.
 When exporting, the user selects an output directory in the file browser, in which a YAML file is created for each exported read with the read-id as the file name.